Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Is CagriSema approved?

 Not yet.
-Novo Nordisk filed a New Drug Application (NDA) with the FDA in December 2025 based on the REDEFINE 1 trial showing 22.7% weight loss.
-An FDA decision is expected in late 2026.
+Novo Nordisk filed a New Drug Application (NDA) with the FDA on December 18, 2025 based on the REDEFINE 1 trial showing 22.7% weight loss.
+The head-to-head REDEFINE-4 trial (Feb 23, 2026) failed non-inferiority vs tirzepatide (20.2% vs 23.6% at 84 weeks).
+An FDA decision is still expected in late 2026.
 If approved, CagriSema would be the first combination amylin/GLP-1 therapy for obesity.

 What is the most effective investigational obesity drug?

-How does Foundayo compare to the Wegovy pill?
+How does Foundayo (orforglipron) compare to the Wegovy pill?

 Both are FDA-approved oral GLP-1 drugs for obesity.
 The Wegovy pill (oral semaglutide 25 mg) showed 16.6% weight loss in OASIS 4 but must be taken on an empty stomach with limited water.
 Foundayo (orforglipron) showed 12.4% weight loss in ATTAIN-1 but can be taken at any time of day without food or water restrictions.
 For a full comparison, see our oral obesity drugs 2026 guide.